Normanton R.L.F.C.

-Normanton is an amateur rugby league club based in Normanton, a small town within the City of Wakefield in West Yorkshire, England.
+Normanton was a rugby league club based in Normanton, a small town within the City of Wakefield in West Yorkshire, England.

 The club joined the Northern Union in 1898–99 and played for a total of five seasons until 1905–06.

 They played at the Mopsey Garth ground.

-The club started out as founder members of the Yorkshire Senior Competition Division 2 (East), and moved as the competition structures changed.

 History

 The first rugby club in Normanton was established in 1879 and used the Midland Hotel as its base.

 Together with 14 other clubs including Hull Kingston Rovers and Keighley, Normanton were one of the founders of the third division of the Yorkshire Senior Competition, then known as the Yorkshire Rugby Union Intermediate Competition, in 1893.

 After the Great Schism in 1895, Normanton remained true to the Rugby Football Union. until eventually following the majority of other Yorkshire clubs and joining the Northern Union in 1898.
 They, together with Eastmoor, Featherstone Rovers, Goole, Hull Kingston Rovers, Kinsley, Outwood Parish Church, Ripon, Rothwell and York, were among the founders of the Yorkshire Second Competition (Eastern Section).

 In season 1899–1900 Normanton finished top of this league, and on the way beat Leeds in the first round of the Challenge Cup before losing to Batley in the second round.

 In 1901–02 Normanton were elected into the Yorkshire Senior Competition where they finished a creditable 8th, one place above local rivals Castleford out of 14.

 At the end of the 1901–02 season, the County Leagues elected 18 teams to join the new Division 2 (7 from Lancashire and 10 from Yorkshire and new member South Shields) with the existing second competition scrapped.

 1901–02 Normanton, being one of the fortunate ones, joined the new second division and finished 12th out of 18 teams.
 In 1903–04 Normanton continued to play in the Second division, but struggled and finished in 17th and bottom place.
 The 1904–05 season was a little better and Normanton managed to finish 10th out of 14; one place below Castleford.

 1905–06 saw the Rugby League revert to one single division of 31 clubs.
 Normanton finished in 26th position but in doing so ended the season in financial difficulties.
 The Northern Union allowed Millom and Normanton to cancel their game due to the cost of travelling.
 At the end of the season Normanton was forced to fold.
 (Millom, who finished one position below Normanton in 27th place also folded at the end of the season due to financial difficulties).